Networking

 The maximum subdomain and domain length combined is 250 characters.

-You should upload a certificate with either a 2048-bit RSA key, 4096-bit RSA key or 256-bit ECDSA key.
+You should add a certificate with either a 2048-bit RSA key, 4096-bit RSA key or 256-bit ECDSA key.

 You can use wildcards for custom certificates, which are handled as part of these instructions.
+However, if using LetsEncrypt, you must file a Support request for wildcard certificates.

 -